Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Tools for continuous replication migrations

-The following diagram shows a flowchart with questions that can help you choose the migration tool for a single database, when using a continuous replication migration strategy:
+The following diagram shows a flowchart with questions that can help you choose the migration tool for a single database, when you use a continuous replication migration strategy:

 Flowchart to help you choose a tool for continuous replication migrations.